jakeChal/embedded-linux-notes/toolchains/README.md

 - **Build process**
 The build process for a regular Linux cross-compilation toolchain goes like this:
-    1. Build binutils
+    1. Build dependencies of binutils/gcc (GMP, MPFR, ISL, etc.)
-    2. Build the dependencies of gcc: mpfr, gmp, mpc
+    2. Build binutils
-    3. Install the Linux kernel headers
+    3. Build a first stage gcc: no support for a C library, support only for static linking
-    4. Build a first stage gcc: no support for a C library, support only for static linking
+    4. Extract & install the Linux kernel headers
     5. Build the C library using the first stage gcc
     6. Build the final gcc, with C library and support for dynamic linking
 ![Alt text](build_process.png)